 So you are interested in becoming a hotel manager!
 I think hotel management is probably one of the most fascinating careers, and if you have a knack for hospitality and management, this could be the perfect career fit for you!

-Exploring the practical steps to get into the hotel manager position can be a great way to confirm if this career choice suits you.
+Exploring the practical steps to get into the hotel manager position can be a great way to confirm a hotel management career choice suits you.
 I will try my best to walk you through the process of becoming a Hotel Manager and the key things to consider when building your experience and management skills.

 What Is A Hotel Manager